Basheer3648734/Book-Marker/README.md

 - Fork the project
 - Add a feature or fix a 🐛
 - Submit a PR
-- If accepted, 🥳you are an contributer
+- If PR merged, 🥳you are an contributer

 # Connect